High frequency data

 High frequency data refers to time-series data collected at an extremely fine scale.
 As a result of advanced computational power in recent decades, high frequency data can be accurately collected at an efficient rate for analysis.
-Largely used in financial analysis and in high frequency trading, high frequency data provides intraday observations that can be used to understand market behaviors, dynamics, and micro-structures.
+Largely used in the financial field, high frequency data provides observations at very frequent intervals that can be used to understand market behaviors, dynamics, and micro-structures.

 High frequency data collections were originally formulated by massing tick-by-tick market data, by which each single 'event' (transaction, quote, price movement, etc.) is characterized by a 'tick', or one logical unit of information.
 Due to the large amounts of ticks in a single day, high frequency data collections generally contain a large amount of data, allowing high statistical precision.
 High frequency observations across one day of a liquid market can equal the amount of daily data collected in 30 years.

 Use

-Due to the introduction of electronic forms of trading and Internet-based data providers, high frequency data has become much more accessible and can allow one to follow price formation in real-time.
+Due to the introduction of electronic forms of trading and internet-based data providers, high frequency data has become much more accessible and can allow one to follow price formation in real time.
 This has resulted in a large new area of research in the high frequency data field, where academics and researchers use the characteristics of high frequency data to develop adequate models for predicting future market movements and risks.
 Model predictions cover a wide range of market behaviors including volume, volatility, price movement, and placement optimization.

 There is an ongoing interest in both regulatory agencies and academia surrounding transaction data and limit order book data, of which greater implications of trade and market behaviors as well as market outcomes and dynamics can be assessed using high frequency data models.
 Regulatory agencies take a large interest in these models due to the fact that liquidity and price risks are not fully understood in terms of newer forms of automated trading applications.

 High frequency data studies contain value in their ability to trace irregular market activities over a period of time.
 This information allows a better understanding of price and trading activity and behavior.
 Due to the importance of timing in market events, high frequency data requires analysis using point processes, which depend on observations and history to characterize random occurrences of events.
 This understanding was first developed by 2003 Nobel Prize in Economics winner Robert Fry Engle III, who specializes in developing financial econometric analysis methods using financial data and point processes.